 The cost of a bridge depends on a variety of different things, including your insurance coverage and the type of bridge you choose.
 The good news is that they can last anywhere from five to twenty years if well cared for.
-We suggest returning to your Midland dentist, Dr. Randell Bell for regular checkups and practice good oral hygiene on your own to help keep the area clean.
+We suggest returning to our Midland dentist for regular checkups and practice good oral hygiene on your own to help keep the area clean.

 If you are worried about the potential cost of a bridge, or you don’t have dental insurance, we are happy to offer flexible financing options to help our patients get the care they need.